 The initial geological, seismological, and geotechnical site safety studies performed found no indications of surface rupture.
-Eskom is doing confirmatory studies, which include a probabilistic seismic hazard analysis (PSHA), in accordance with the enhanced Senior Seismic Hazard Analysis Committee (SSHAC) Level 2 guidelines, followed by a seismic probabilistic safety assessment.
-These studies are in progress and are due for completion in 2024.
+Eskom is conducting confirmatory studies, which include a probabilistic seismic hazard analysis (PSHA), in accordance with the enhanced Senior Seismic Hazard Analysis Committee (SSHAC) Level 2 guidelines, followed by a seismic probabilistic safety assessment.
+These studies are in progress and are due for completion in 2024, prior to entry into LTO.
 These studies are included in the LTO IPP in Appendix A.1.